 This is an amazing victory in Washington state, but the fight’s not over yet.
 Below are a few of the many issues that traffic safety advocates are planning to tackle.

-Enacting new distracted driving laws.
+Enforcing new distracted driving laws.
 Washington was one of the first states in the country to enact laws prohibiting texting while driving.
 Unfortunately, those laws are now outdated.
 They only ban sending SMS messages behind the wheel, and don’t factor in drivers who send Facebook messages, use Snapchat, Skype, take photos, or engage in other distracting behaviors.
 Safety advocates hope to tighten restrictions on what’s allowed behind the wheel, especially while a vehicle is in motion.
+Fortunately, a new distracted driving bill was also signed into law by Governor Inslee in May.

 Getting more troopers on the road.
 Until recently, the Washington State Patrol was dealing with a severe deficit of qualified patrol troopers.
 Few new troopers were joining the program, and many veterans were leaving for better pay and more favorable working conditions in city and county departments.
 Recent changes in troopers’ pay structures have allowed the department to get more officers on the road.